vercel-support/site/_posts/giving-forestry-io-a-go.md

 image: "/assets/posts/sebastian-unrau-sp-p7uuT0tw-unsplash.jpg"
 date: 2019-12-05T17:00:00+09:00
 tags:
   - jamstack
   - forestry
   - cms
-- headless cms
 ---

 Not much to say here.
 Just testing out [Forestry.io](https://forestry.io).
 I'm rather impressed by the ease of setup.
 I swear I tried this out earlier in the year, and had some sort of issue with it.
 This time, however, it was a breeze to set up, and I'm really digging it—at least until [TinaCMS](https://tinacms.org) is ready to work with Vue/Gridsome.
 Until then, this should do nicely! 🥳